Psychiatry Residency Postgraduate Year 4

 Consultation–Liaison Psychiatry Training for Residents

-The rest of your time is dedicated to electives, which enable you to create a fourth-year experience tailored to your interests.
-Elective choices are wide and make use of the incredible network in our department.
-Our senior residents spend time receiving advanced training in cognitive behavioral therapy, dialectical behavioral therapy, psychodynamic psychotherapy, LGBTQ+ mental health, trauma-focused psychotherapy, the psychodynamics of leadership, medical student education, reproductive psychiatry, and the treatment of eating disorders.
-Senior residents also work on specialized inpatient services on assertive community treatment teams, and on mobile crisis teams.
+The rest of your PGY-4 year is dedicated to electives, which enable you to create a senior experience tailored to your interests.
+Elective choices are wide-ranging, making use of the incredible network within our department.
+Our senior residents spend time receiving advanced training in cognitive behavioral therapy, dialectical behavioral therapy, psychodynamic psychotherapy, LGBTQ+ mental health, trauma-focused psychotherapy, the psychodynamics of leadership, medical student education, reproductive psychiatry, sex therapy and the treatment of eating disorders.
+Senior residents also work on specialized inpatient services, on assertive community treatment teams, and on mobile crisis teams.

 Residency Scholarly Project